Reference

 • Quarantine every new fish for 2 weeks.

-• Start with the the care guide pillar if you’re overwhelmed.
+• Start with the care guide if you’re overwhelmed.

-When a claim here conflicts with what you’ve read elsewhere, follow the primary source cited in the spoke and work from that.
+When a claim here conflicts with what you’ve read elsewhere, follow the citation in the article and work from that.

 Frequently asked